Federal Work-Study (FWS)

 The dollar amount of FWS a student is awarded represents eligibility for working on campus or in an FWS eligible off campus job through one of Baylor's non-profit community service partners.
 Students who are offered FWS are not committed to a job nor guaranteed a job on campus, but receive priority to find and accept a job on campus during the first several weeks of the application phase.
 The FWS award amount listed in BearWeb does NOT apply to charges billed by the university.
 Rather, student employees are paid directly on a bi-weekly basis for their hours worked and can use their earnings for any education-related expense.
 Students must apply, interview, and be given an employment offer for a position before beginning work.

 Federal Work-Study earnings to do not count towards a student's Expected Family Contribution (EFC) value in future years' FAFSAs.
 Though earnings are reported to the IRS for tax purposes and listed as income in subsequent FAFSAs, income earned through an FWS position is not considered when determining a student's eligibility for federal or state need-based aid.

 Undergraduate and graduate students are offered Federal Work-Study if they demonstrate financial need beyond the amount of scholarships, grants and need-based loans they receive.
-Law students are not offered Federal Work-Study as part of the initial financial aid package, but will be reviewed for FWS eligibility upon request.
+Law students are not offered Federal Work-Study as part of their financial aid offer, but will be reviewed for FWS eligibility upon request.
 (Law students are strongly discouraged by the Law School from working while enrolled.)

-Prospective student workers are encouraged to review the list of required documents for the hiring process, qualifications for employment, and student responsibilities to achieve and maintain eligibility to work on campus at baylor.edu/student_employment/index.php?id=950503.
+Prospective student workers are encouraged to review the list of required documents for the hiring process, qualifications for employment, and student responsibilities to achieve and maintain eligibility to work on campus at baylor.edu/student_employment.